foxyoreos/itaku-enhancement-suite/README.md

 Show post/image titles in the notifications bell dropdown list.

+### Collapse reshares

+Currently you can hide reshares entirely, or you can have each reshare show up separately on your feed.
+You should be able to keep reshares on so you can still find new artists/pieces, but toggle a setting to see only one reshare per image/post in your feed so that the same popular image doesn't clutter up the feed.

 ### Tag-based Content Warnings

 The ability to define content warnings based on post/image tags.
 This would be strictly superior to using regex filters,  but will be a much more complicated feature because tags are not attached to feed posts by default and will need to be separately queried or filtered in some way.
 It's possible that hijacking the ``blacklisted`` property might help with this, but doing so would require making changes to the user's account, which is not ideal.